open-telemetry/opentelemetry.io/content/en/blog/2024/target-allocator-troubleshooting/index.md

 `OpenTelemetryCollector` CR, and `<namespace>` is the namespace to which the `OpenTelemetryCollector` CR is deployed.

-Following the example from our
+Based on the
 [example repository](https://github.com/avillela/otel-target-allocator-talk),
-ours would look like this:
+yours looks like this:

 ```shell
 kubectl port-forward svc/otelcol-targetallocator -n opentelemetry 8080:80